JARUS-QM/casex/docs/source/examples/example1_critical_area.rst

 The documentation for :class:`critical_area_models` have more info on this.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 47
+    :lines: 45

 We are now ready to compute the size of the critical area.
 We do this by calling the `critical_area` method.
-Here we select to used the JARUS model, but other models are also available (see example 2).

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 50-51
+    :lines: 48-49

-The output from this method is a list with five values.
+The output from this method is a list with nine values.
-These are total critical area, glide area, slide area, the inert critical area, and the critical area from the deflagration.
-These are shown in the output below along with some of the aircraft parameters.
+These are 1) total critical area, 2) glide area, 3) slide area, 4) the inert critical area, 5) the critical area from the deflagration, 6) the glide distance, 7) the slide distance until the kinetic energy has reached the non-lethal limit, 8) the speed at which the sliding aircraft has the kinetinc energy from 7),
+9) the time it takes to reach the kinetic energy from 7).
+The first five are shown in the output below along with some of the aircraft parameters.

 Finally, we can also compute the raw iGRC as described in Annex F. This is done using the :class:`AnnexFParms` class.
 Here we need to input the population density, which is set to 800 here.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 54
+    :lines: 52

+This iGRC value can now be used in the SORA process.
+The value should be rounded up to the nearest larger integer.

 The output of the example is as follows.
-We see that the raw iGRC is 5.9, which must be rounded up to 6 for the actual iGRC value.
+We see that the raw iGRC is 5.7, which must be rounded up to 6 for the actual iGRC value.
 This demonstrates how an aircraft, which belongs in the third column (due to the high impact speed above 35 m/s) can achieve a lower iGRC value that given in the table (which would be 7) by doing the actual calculations for the critical area.

 It is important to note that this example uses rubber against concrete as the friction coefficient.
 This obviously has to be adjusted depending on the aircraft and the overflown terrain.

 .. code-block:: console